 As real estate agents, your online reputation goes a long way in attracting and securing leads.
 Testimonials and online reviews are powerful marketing tools that provide prospective clients a degree of assurance with regards to your ability to get the job done.
 If someone is on the fence between two agents they’re researching online, the reviews they see can often be the deciding factor.
 Real estate is still primarily a referral business – never underestimate the power of a glowing review from a former client.

 But where should you have your clients leave you a review?
 Between Realtor.com, Bing, Google, Yelp, Facebook (and countless others) – there are so many places where clients have an opportunity to express how awesome you are as an agent.
 In an ideal world, you’d have them leave reviews on as many different platforms as possible.
 The reality is that you as an agent don’t want to become too dependent on any single platform.
 The internet changes rapidly – putting all your eggs in one basket may result in a situation where you get all your reviews on a website that gets bought out and shut down by a competitor.
 Having your client leave reviews on multiple sites, however, can sometimes be asking a bit much (especially considering most of these websites require the client to go through the process of creating an account, setting a password, verifying their e-mail, etc – which can get annoying pretty fast).
 So if we had to pick one platform that your clients should leave a review for – which would be it be?
-Here’s are ranking:
+Here’s our rankings: